euwbah/musescore-microtonal-edo-plugin/README.md

 ## Usage

-- To retune the entire score as is, simply run the plugin and click "Retune!"
+- To retune the entire score as is, run the plugin located in Plugins > 31-TET > Retune 31-TET

-- If a selection was made prior to clicking "Retune!", only the selected notes will be affected.
+- To only retune certain notes / parts, make a selection before running the plugin.

 ### Accidentals